Chicken Run

 The inciting incident occurs at 9 minutes when Mrs. Tweedy orders a massive pie-making machine after realizing chickens are worth more as pies than eggs.
 The machine brochure arrives, and she tells Mr. Tweedy: "Chickens go in, pies come out."
 The stakes escalate from captivity to extermination..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Ginger makes a deal with Rocky: he'll teach the chickens to fly in exchange for sanctuary.
+This demonstrates the protagonist's commitment to Ginger makes a deal with Rocky: he'll teach the chickens to fly in exchange for sanctuary.
 Rocky agrees and begins "training."
 This commits the chickens to a new plan and Rocky to helping them, launching Act 2., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Ginger and Rocky are caught by Mr. Tweedy during a barn dance celebration.
+Significantly, this crucial beat Ginger and Rocky are caught by Mr. Tweedy during a barn dance celebration.
 Ginger is grabbed for the pie machine test.
 Rocky saves her in a thrilling escape from the machine, appearing heroic.
 But this is a false victory—the stakes raise as they now know exactly how deadly the machine is, and Rocky's wing is revealed to be bandaged, not broken., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (74% through) represents the emotional nadir.
 Here, The chickens discover Rocky has fled and lied about flying.
 Ginger's dream dies.
 The poster reveals the truth.
 Morale collapses completely.
 Mrs. Tweedy orders all chickens into the pie machine the next day.
 Ginger sits alone in the coal bin, defeated, having failed everyone.
-This is the "whiff of death"—metaphorical death of hope and literal death looming., reveals the protagonist at their lowest point.
+This is the "whiff of death"—metaphorical death of hope and literal death looming., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 Ginger has the breakthrough: "We don't need to fly, we need thrust!"
 They'll build a plane using Fowler's knowledge and Mac's engineering.
 This synthesis combines what they learned (teamwork, determination) with what they had all along (ingenuity, Fowler's expertise).
 Rocky returns to help, having learned his lesson about courage and commitment., demonstrating the transformation achieved throughout the journey.